 Sometimes the line between a healthy relationship and a toxic relationship is very thin.
 Little issues are more than enough to turn a graceful relationship into a toxic one.
 As humans, we look for love and companionship and hence we establish relationships.
 Love is a prized possession to have.
-But what will you do when someone’s love for you turns toxic for your mental health?
+But what will you do when someone’s love for you turns toxic to your mental health?
 While beautiful relationships add value to your life, toxic relationships hinder your inner peace.
 So, it is crucial to read the signs of a toxic relationship early.

 What is a Toxic Relationship?
 Its Effects & Traits

 Toxic is a very negative word and should we apply it to love and relationships?
 Yes, it is relevant to do so because sometimes relationships can be full of negativity.
 A toxic relationship makes you feel exhausted, insecure, misunderstood all the time, and disrespected.
 Relationships become toxic when love becomes an obsession.